Assisted house sales: What are they and how do assisted sales work?

 Do a little research

-A “Builder Assisted Sale” is a process whereby the owner of a property enters into a contract with a building firm or developer.
+A ‘builder assisted sale’ is where the owner of a property enters into an agreement with a building firm or developer.

-The builder agrees to sell the property quickly on behalf of the seller - and, in return, the seller agrees to purchase a new build that has been developed by the builder.
+The builder agrees to sell the property quickly on behalf of the seller.
+In return, you agree to buy a new build that has been developed by the builder.

-This is a swift and easy way for a building firm to sell a home on one of their new developments - and it’s possible for them to make a good profit by renovating the property they acquire from the seller before selling it on.
+This is a swift and easy way for a building firm to vend a home on one of their new developments, and it’s possible for them to make a good profit by renovating the property they acquire before it hits the market.

-An AS of this kind is often fairly smooth and self contained.
-There’s no need to worry about where you’ll be moving once you’ve handed over the keys to your property - you’ll already have a new place lined up.br
+A transaction of this kind is often fairly smooth and self-contained.
+There’s no need to worry about where you’ll be moving once you’ve handed over the keys to your property because you’ll already have a new place lined up.

-As mentioned above, the contract terms associated with Builder Assisted sales are usually fairly inflexible; if you want their help in selling your property, you will be required to purchase a property they have developed.
+As mentioned above, the terms are usually fairly inflexible; if you want their help in selling your property, you will be required to purchase a property they have developed.

 For this reason, you will usually have very few options when it comes to your next home.

-In addition, sales of this kind rarely permit any deferring of Stamp Duty.
-This amount is often deducted from the Builders’ offer price.
+In addition, deals of this kind rarely permit any deferring of SDLT.
+This amount is often deducted from the builders’ offer price.

 It is also worth noting that you’re likely to get a lower offer from a builder or developer than from some other kinds of investors.